 Students from all departments and colleges in the University have enrolled in Adventure Literature courses, not just students from the College of the Liberal Arts.
 The experiential basis of the courses makes them attractive to those who are intimidated by the abstract nature of university-level courses in literature and culture.
 In Adventure Literature courses, ideas are grounded in the trips the students take and the activities they take part in.

-No. They are introductory literature (and, in some cases, kinesiology) courses that are open to all students.
+No. They are introductory courses that are open to all students.

-No. This program combines courses in English and kinesiology (except in “Sailing the Chesapeake Bay” and “Exploring Cape Cod,” which have substantial outdoor components but award 4.5 credits of English).
+No. This program combines courses in English with outdoors experiences.
 The philosophy motivating the program holds that you can actually learn more (and more easily) by informing and enhancing a physical activity with the intellectual work of a humanities course.

-No. The kinesiology course is integral to the English course and vice versa.
-They can only be taken together.
+No. The courses can only be taken together.

 Yes.
 Although these courses were designed with undergraduate students in mind, graduate students have taken them and have profited a great deal from taking them.
 Check with your adviser to see if English 496 can be accepted in your program.